 - Appearance of leaning to one side

-If your child has one or more of these symptoms, a neuromuscular condition, or if scoliosis runs in the family, it is important you discuss your concerns with your child's doctor.
+If your child has one or more of these symptoms, a neuromuscular condition, or if you have a family history of scoliosis, it is important you discuss your concerns with your child's doctor.
 Symptoms of scoliosis typically appear between the ages of 10-12, but can appear as early as infancy in the case of infantile scoliosis, also known as early onset scoliosis.

 How is scoliosis diagnosed?